San Diego Outdoor Kitchen Permits (2026): Gas, Electrical, Venting & Inspections

 6,000+ 5‑star reviews since 2009 • Fully licensed & insured in California

 Planning an outdoor kitchen in San Diego?
-This guide shows exactly when permits are required, how we handle gas line sizing & pressure tests (CPC), electrical circuits/GFCI (CEC), venting & clearances, drainage coordination, fees, timeline, and a quote checklist—so your project gets approved the first time and built to last.
+This guide shows exactly when permits are required, how we handle gas line sizing & pressure tests (CPC), electrical circuits/GFCI (CEC), venting & clearances, drainage coordination, fees, timeline, and a quote checklist so your project gets approved the first time and built to last.
+For full kitchen pricing (appliances, counters, structure), see our outdoor kitchen cost guide.
+For how kitchen scope fits into a larger remodel, see our budget tiers guide.

 Do-This-First (City of San Diego)

 1. Confirm jurisdiction & overlays: City vs. County; Coastal Overlay/CDP, ESL/Steep Hillside, Historic, Very High Fire Hazard Severity Zone.
-Overlays can change permit path/timelines.
+Overlays can change permit paths and timelines.

 2. Pick the permit path: Trade permits (Plumbing/Gas, Electrical, Mechanical if a powered hood) for utilities; add a Building permit if the island is a fixed/permit-listed structure or integrated with a roof/cover.